mehulagg/gitlab/doc/integration/bitbucket.md

 1. Save the configuration file.
-1. For the changes to take effect, [reconfigure GitLab](../administration/restart_gitlab.md#omnibus-gitlab-reconfigure) if you installed Omnibus GitLab, or [restart](../administration/restart_gitlab.md#installations-from-source) if you installed from source.
+1. For the changes to take effect, [reconfigure GitLab](../administration/restart_gitlab.md#omnibus-gitlab-reconfigure) if you installed using Omnibus GitLab, or [restart](../administration/restart_gitlab.md#installations-from-source) if you installed from source.

 On the sign-in page there should now be a Bitbucket icon below the regular